Case Study

 Background

-Machine learning algorithms are often considered to be “blackbox” as the input and output values are known, but the steps in between, or the means in which it arrives at its output values, are unknown.
-This has lead to negative sentiment towards certain forms of AI, creating additional fields of research like XAI.
+Machine learning algorithms are often considered “black-box” systems — the input and output values are known, but the steps in between are opaque.
+This opacity has fueled negative sentiment toward certain forms of AI and given rise to entire fields of research like Explainable AI (XAI), which directly informed my approach to this redesign.

-After various conversations, we identified the following objective: research, strategize, and design a progressive web app (PWA) experience that helps employees improve workplace productivity through understandable AI insights while increasing positive sentiment towards AI-based management.
+After extensive stakeholder conversations and early discovery work, I helped define the following objective: research, strategize, and design a progressive web app (PWA) experience that helps employees improve workplace productivity through understandable AI insights while increasing positive sentiment towards AI-based management.

 Research